 - An employee who reports a suspected violation of a law or regulation to a supervisor or other person at the employer who has the authority to investigate the violation;1

-- An employee who reports California wage/hour law or other labor law violations to the Labor Commissioner;2 or
+- An employee who reports California wage/hour law or other labor board complaints to the Labor Commissioner;2 or

 - A public employee who reports economically wasteful, incompetent or inefficient activity to the California State Auditor.3